onnx/tutorials/examples/CoreML/ONNXLive/README.md

     ./install.sh
     cd ..

-You'd also need to install XCode if you want to run the iOS style transfer app on your iPhone.
+You will also need to install XCode if you want to run the iOS style transfer app on your iPhone.
-Converting the models will work on Linux too, but to run the iOS app, you need a Mac.
+You can also convert models in Linux, however to run the iOS app itself, you will need a Mac.

 ## Download (or train) PyTorch style transfer models